skykhs3/skykhs3.github.io/_posts/2024-10-31-retrospective-new-ara.md

 ### 2.2 Cons

-- **Not Native app**: Using advanced and the latest native features can be challenging.
+- **Not a Native app**: Using advanced and the latest native features can be challenging.
 I rely solely on the Flutter SDK and its latest updates.

 - **Relatively Small Flutter Community**: Fewer available libraries and community resources.